brianspiering/quotes_from_me/quotes_from_others.md

 "We have to realize that computers are simulators and then figure out what to simulate."
 — Alan Kay

+"Make it work, Make it right, Make it fast.
+In that order."
+— Ken Beck

+"The art of debugging is figuring out what you really told your program to do rather than what you thought you told it to do."
+— Andrew Singer

 "Bad programmers worry about the code.
 Good programmers worry about data structures and their relationships."
 — Linus Torvalds